-Where applicable, all of the patients who completed a questionnaire told us that they felt involved as much as they wanted to be in any decisions made about their treatment.
-They also said that they had received clear information about available treatment options and that the cost was always made clear to them before they received any treatment.
+Where applicable, all but one of the patients who completed a questionnaire told us that they felt involved, as much as they wanted to be, in any decisions made about their treatment.
+They also said that they had received clear information about available treatment options and all but two of the patients told us the cost was always made clear to them before they received any treatment.